JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 ## Project Structure

+The project structure should reflect the problem domain.

 ### Remove Arbitrary Files & Folders

 Each file and folder should meaningfully relate to the domain of your application.